KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 ## 5. MVCR Guidance

 The MVCR inherently, by being an open consent receipt, provides proof of consent and contact information to communicate about consent.
+These properties alone meet and exceed many of the existing legal requirements that are in place for consent.
+Unless the consent is for sensitive personal inforation, which is highly regulated and contextualised.
+(See Appendix A: sensitive personal information)

 * The act of provisioning a receipt with valid and proportionally linked contact information is what effectively opens consent and make a digital Minimum Viable Consent Receipt that can be used online.
 * Providing a consent receipt constitutes proof of consent.